 Hold The Meat For Serving

-At a minimum, place the pork butt on a rimmed baking pan, cover loosely with foil, and let rest 30 minutes before slicing or pulling.
+At a minimum, place the pork butt on a rimmed baking sheet pan, cover loosely with foil, and let rest 30 minutes before slicing or pulling.

-For even better results, wrap the pork butt tightly with aluminum foil, place in an empty ice chest, and hold until ready to serve.
+For even better results, wrap the pork butt tightly with aluminum foil, place in an empty cooler, and hold until ready to serve.
 The meat will continue to cook for a little while because of carry-over heat, making the meat even more tender.
 More importantly, the extended rest results in moister meat, and the collected juices inside the foil will soften any tough crust on the exterior of the meat.
 The meat will remain safely above 140°F for 2-4 hours.
 See Holding, Storing & Reheating Barbecued Meats for more details.

 Photo 13 shows the two smaller pork butts as they came out of the cooker.